 Dragonball: Evolution is an American-made live-action film version of the anime.
 Dragonball: Evolution comes from James Wong, the Hong Kong-born director best known for his collaborative work with Glen Morgan.
 Wong and Morgan began work as a writing partnership, delivering some of the best episodes of tv series such as The X Files (1993-2002, 2016– ) and Millennium (1996-2000), before going onto create the excellent war in space tv series Space: Above and Beyond (1995-6).
 These pegged the duo as a highly talented partnership and they carried that success over onto movie screens with a number of works as directors/producers including Final Destination (2000), The One (2001), Willard (2003), Final Destination 3 (2006) and Black Christmas (2006).
-The partnership seemed to part ways in 2007 with Morgan briefly signing onto tv’s Bionic Woman (2007), Tower Prep (2010), The River (2012), Intruders (2014) and Lore (2017– ) as a producer on his own, while Wong made Dragonball: Evolution and then signed on as a writer-producer of the tv series’ The Event (2010-1), American Horror Story (2011– ) and Scream Queens (2015-7) and to write the tv mini-series remake of Rosemary’s Baby (2014) with Morgan nowhere in sight.
+The partnership seemed to part ways in 2007 with Morgan signing on to produce tv’s Bionic Woman (2007), Tower Prep (2010), The River (2012), Intruders (2014) and Lore (2017– ) on his own, while Wong made Dragonball: Evolution and then signed on as a writer-producer of the tv series’ The Event (2010-1), American Horror Story (2011– ) and Scream Queens (2015-7) and to write the tv mini-series remake of Rosemary’s Baby (2014) with Morgan nowhere in sight.